OfficeDev/VBA-content/README.md

 + PowerPoint - http://aka.ms/powerpoint2016vba
 + Word - http://aka.ms/word2016vba

-To open the CHM file, double-click the file in Windows Explorer at the disk location where you saved it.
+To open the CHM file, double-click the file in Windows Explorer at the disk location where you last saved it.

 ### Troubleshooting: If No Content is Shown When You Open the CHM file
 <b>Note:</b> The CHM file must be on your local drive.